stuycs-gh-classrooms/10-nextcs-p01-snoopy-is-the-perfect-friend/README.md

 - M/K: to choose at start if user wants to use mouse commands or keyboard commands

 Mouse Control:
-- Mouse movement: To move your shooter
+- Mouse movement: To move your shooter (will only need mouseX)
 - Mouse pressed: To shoot projectiles